David Jacob van Lennep: Academic career

-As professor at Amsterdam Van Lennep concentrated mainly on teaching, and less on research.
+As a professor at Amsterdam, Van Lennep concentrated mainly on teaching, and less on research.
 He had a reputation as an inspiring teacher who attracted many students.
-As an excellent speaker of Latin, he delivered the commemoral speech at the bicentenary of the Athenaeum Illustre in 1832.
+As an excellent speaker of Latin, he delivered the commemorating speech at the bicentenary of the Athenaeum Illustre in 1832.
 He regarded ancient Antiquity as the ideal model for morals and aesthetics.

 Through his love for country life, Van Lennep had a predilection for Hesiod's didactic poem Works and Days.
 He translated it into Dutch hexameters (Amsterdam 1823, reprint 1834).
 Hesiod was the only classical author Van Lennep treated as a classical philologist.
 His editions of the Theogony and the Works and Days were published in 1843 and 1847 respectively; of the Shield of Heracles (ascribed to Hesiod) posthumously in 1854, edited by J.G.
 Hulleman.

 Van Lennep corresponded with many scholars abroad, keeping well informed on many developments in the humanities.
 After Jean-François Champollion had deciphered the Egyptian hieroglyphs, he started studying Ancient Egypt and taught classes from the information then available.
 Considered the first Dutch Egyptologist, he was an important influence on his student Caspar Reuvens, later the world's first professor of Archaeology.

 Governance

 In 1808 Van Lennep was appointed – despite his initial reluctance – member in the Second Class, and later librarian, of the Koninklijk Instituut van Wetenschappen.
 When king Louis Bonaparte insisted he agreed to the position, and even gave the monarch Dutch language lessons at Het Loo Palace for a time.
+Van Lennep resigned from the Institute in 1809.
+In 1812 he was reappointed, only to resign once more in 1851.

 After the French Period his main activities were in politics.
 In 1814-1815 he was part of the national committee responsible for drafting regulations for higher education.
 In addition he was appointed member of the Provincial Council in 1815.